KaihuaTang/VQA2.0-Recent-Approachs-2018.pytorch/README.md

 # Several Recent Approaches (2018) on VQA v2

 The project is based on [Cyanogenoid/vqa-counting][0].
-Most of the current VQA2.0 projects are based on [https://github.com/KaihuaTang/bottom-up-attention-vqa][1], while I personally prefer the Cyanogenoid's framework, because it's very clean and clear.
-So I reimplement several recent approaches including [bottom-up top-down][2], [bilinear attention network][3], [Intra- and Inter-modality Attention][4] together with [learning to count][5] and [Learning Conditioned Graph Structures][6] into this project.
+Most of the current VQA2.0 projects are based on [https://github.com/hengyuan-hu/bottom-up-attention-vqa][1], while I personally prefer the Cyanogenoid's framework, because it's very clean and clear.
+So I reimplement several recent approaches including :
+- [bottom-up top-down][2],
+- [bilinear attention network][3],
+- [Intra- and Inter-modality Attention][4]
+- [learning to count][5]
+- [Learning Conditioned Graph Structures][6]

+One of the benefit of our framework is that you can easily add counting module into your own model, which is proved to be effictive in imporving counting questions without harm the performance of your own model.

 ## Dependencies